-- 4.00.01 Full-face helmets with a fixed non-detachable mouthpiece are mandatory at all AusCycling sanctioned events. - 4.00.02 A jersey or shirt covering the elbows must be worn as a minimum.
-3/4 length jerseys are acceptable.
-Knees must be covered by full-length trousers and/or self-fastening knee or knee/shin guards expressly designed for off-road competition. - 4.00.03 For all riders who are eligible to compete in U13, U15 and U17 categories, the following equipment is mandatory at all times while on track regardless of registered category: - Full-finger gloves must be worn; - Full length jersey jersey must cover elbows at all times; - Knee pads and elbow pads must be worn. - 4.00.04 The use of the following for all competitors is strongly recommended: - Neck brace expressly designed for off-road competition; - Back and shoulder protection expressly designed for the purpose; - Full finger gloves; - Elbow protectors and/or long sleeve jersey to the wrist; - Goggles expressly designed for the purpose.
+- a) Full-face helmets with a fixed non-detachable mouthpiece are mandatory at all AusCycling sanctioned events. - b) The jersey shall be a long-sleeved shirt with sleeves that extend down to the rider's wrists.
+Jerseys used in downhill events should be of a type specifically designed and sold for use in BMX Racing or Mountain Bike downhill events.
+Jerseys designed for road cycling, skinsuits, or one-piece suits comprising the jersey and the pants/shorts are not permitted for use in downhill events.
+The jersey must be either close fitting around the waist or must be tucked into the pants before the start to not cause interference.
+Knees must be covered by full-length trousers and/or self-fastening knee or knee/shin guards expressly designed for off-road competition. - c) For all riders who are eligible to compete in U13, U15 and U17 categories, the following equipment is mandatory at all times while on track regardless of registered category: - Full-finger gloves must be worn; - Full length jersey jersey must cover elbows at all times; - Knee pads and elbow pads must be worn. - The use of the following for all competitors is strongly recommended: - Neck brace expressly designed for off-road competition; - Back and shoulder protection expressly designed for the purpose; - Full finger gloves: - Elbow protectors and/or long sleeve jersey to the wrist; - Goggles expressly designed for the purpose.